sammcint/StockMarketDataPipeline/README.md

 #### **Source Data**
 This project draws on historical stock data found on Kaggle.
-The data consists of daily stock prices for a selection of several thousand stock tickers from NYSE and NASDAQfrom the years 1970-2018, and is stored in csv file size of 1.5 gb.
+The data consists of daily stock prices for a selection of several thousand stock tickers from NYSE and NASDAQ from the years 1970-2018, and is stored in csv file size of 1.5 gb.
 It was not possible to parse the data in a manner that allowed exact decimal calculations, so floating point numbers were provided.
 You can find the dataset here: https://www.kaggle.com/ehallmar/daily-historical-stock-prices-1970-2018

 #### Tools used
 * **Python**